+whose inverse gives the order of magnitude of the age of the universe: and multiplied by $c$ gives the order of magnitude of the size of the visible universe, known as the \textbf{Hubble radius}: The Hubble radius is the distance at which, according to the Hubble-Lemaître law, the receding velocity equals the speed of light.

+On the other hand, time flows, so $t_0$ is not really a constant.
+That is true, but if we compare a time span of 100 years (the span of some human lives) to the age of the universe (about 14 billion years), we see that the ratio is about $10^{-8}$.
+Since this is pretty small, we can consider $t_0$ to be a constant.\footnote{Pretty much the same happens with the redshift.
+A certain source has a redshift $z$, which, actually, is not a constant but varies slowly because the source recedes faster and faster, according to the Hubble-Lemaître law.
+This is called \textbf{redshift drift}, and it was first considered by Sandage and McVittie in \cite{1962ApJ...136..319S} and \cite{1962ApJ...136..334M}.
+Applications of the redshift drift phenomenon to gravitational lensing are proposed in \cite{Piattella:2017uat}. }

-\subsubsection{The deceleration parameter}
+\subsection{The deceleration parameter}

-Let us focus now on Eq.~\eqref{accEq}.
-It contains $\ddot{a}$, so it describes how the expansion of the universe is accelerating.
-The key-point is that if the right hand side of Eq.~\eqref{accEq} is positive, i.e. $\rho + 3P/c^2 < 0$, then $\ddot{a} > 0$.
-There exists a parameter, named \textbf{deceleration parameter}, with which to measure the entity of the acceleration.
-It is defined as follows: In \cite{Riess:1998cb} and \cite{Perlmutter:1998np} analysis based on type Ia supernovae observation have shown that $q_0 < 0$, i.e. the deceleration parameter is negative and therefore the universe is in a state of accelerated expansion.
-We perform a similar but simplified analysis in Sec.~\ref{Sec:BayesiananalysisSNIa} in order to illustrate how data in cosmology are analysed.
+The \textbf{deceleration parameter} is defined as follows: In \cite{Riess:1998cb} and \cite{Perlmutter:1998np}, analysis based on type Ia supernova observations has shown that $q_0 < 0$; i.e., the deceleration parameter today is negative; therefore, \textit{the universe is, at present, in a state of accelerated expansion}.
+We perform a similar but simplified analysis in Sec.~\ref{Sec:BayesiananalysisSNIa} in order to provide an example of Bayesian analysis.